Glossary of Terms

+The Intermediary convenes school teams – alone or in partnership with district/CMO staff – to work on a school-based problem of practice.
 School teams include school leaders, leadership team members, relevant administrative personnel, and/or teachers who have the time, expertise, ambition, and trust to solve the problem at hand.
 School teams work interdependently, sharing leadership, decision making, and accountability.
 Depending on the network’s problem and aim, school teams might also include district staff.

 Validation/Impact candidates have implemented the seven specific components of an NSI model that give us confidence in their capacity to move student outcomes through large, 3-5 year grants.